Tulsa Community College (Tulsa)

 Rose State is also one of the top online community colleges in Oklahoma, enrolling nearly 3,200 online students each semester and offering several associate degree programs that can be earned entirely through distance education courses.
 Subjects with online availability include business, emergency management, English, cybersecurity and more.

 The list of programs available on campus includes opportunities to earn A.A.S. degrees in respiratory therapy, environmental technology and multimedia digital design.
 Students pursuing an A.A. in fine arts can choose to specialize in one of five different creative fields.

 Northeastern Oklahoma A&M College can trace its roots back to 1919, when it was founded as the Miami School of Mines.
 The northeastern Oklahoma institution has expanded its scope far beyond mining technology in the 100 years since it opened its doors, and today it offers more than 40 degree and certificate programs in academic and career-focused disciplines.

 The range of programs in the catalog includes an A.S. in agriculture that offers a list of six concentration options alongside the general study plan, as well as several A.A. degree programs that can prepare you to transfer to a university after graduation.
 An A.A.S. in construction management can teach you the nuts and bolts of carpentry, masonry and electrical work and includes a summer internship with a local construction company.

 Murray State College (Tishomingo)

 Murray State College is located in Tishomingo, one of the oldest towns in the state and the capital of the Chickasaw Nation.
-Today, the historic town remains small but culturally rich.
+The historic town remains small but culturally rich.
 It's located near Lake Texoma, one of the largest manmade lakes in the world.

-Those looking for online colleges among the best colleges in Oklahoma will find a number of distance education degrees at Murray State College.
-There are also study abroad opportunities for most students.
+Those looking for online college study in Oklahoma can find a number of distance education options at Murray State College.
+Several study abroad opportunities are available as well.

 Seminole State College (Seminole)